watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL - Cloud Native Applications - Developer edition.md

    > **Note**: If the username and password do not appear, select Enable on the Admin user option.
 <!-- TODO: Should be cloudshell -->

-4. From the WSL session connected to your build VM, login to your ACR account by typing the following command.
+4. From the Azure Cloud Shell session connected to your build VM, login to your ACR account by typing the following command.
 Follow the instructions to complete the login.

    ```bash
    docker login [LOGINSERVER] -u [USERNAME] -p [PASSWORD]